Patent Prior Art Search and Patentability Evaluation Services

-A novelty or patentability evaluation patent service is best done before the inventor files a patent application.
-Carson Patents always starts with a professional search and patentability evaluation before proceeding to write an application.
-If the invention is not patentable, we do not proceed to writing a patent application.
-Contact us to start the steps to patent your invention or idea.
+The novelty or patentability evaluation patenting service is best done before the inventor files a patent application.
+Carson Patents always starts with our expert professional prior art search and patentability evaluation before proceeding to write an application.
+If the invention is not patentable, we do not proceed to to the next step, writing a patent application.
+Start the steps to patenting for your utility invention or idea contact us.

 Important TIP: Once an application is submitted, you cannot add any “new matter” to it.
 You must file a new application or a continuation in part (CIP) if you need to add any drawings or description to support your claims after your initial filing.